zorowangtt/phdthesis/source/09_chapter1_intro.md

 It, then, introduces the concepts of linear response theory and molecular dynamics simulation techniques.
 It highlights the knowledge gap in understanding vibrational energy transport in proteins and protein solutions and emphasizes the significance of applying machine learning algorithms to address the protein-related problems.

-@sec:cha2 detailed the methodology used to investigate thermal transport properties of proteins: the calculations process of the overall thermal conductivity of proteins and the formalism for the site-selective heat current analysis.
+@sec:cha2 details the methodology used to investigate thermal transport properties of proteins: the calculations process of the overall thermal conductivity of proteins and the formalism for the site-selective heat current analysis.
 It also introduces a novel integrated approach that combines machine learning algorithms, MD simulation techniques, and SAXS and EPR/DEER experiments for the structural characterization of intrinsically disordered protein complexes.